 Management is responsible for the other information.
-The other information comprises the annual report required by its Bylaws, which is not part of the financial statements or our auditor's report, which is expected to be made available to us after the date of this auditor's report.
+The other information comprises the annual report required by the Central Bank's Bylaws, which is not an integral part of the financial statements or our auditor's report, which is expected to be made available after the date of this auditor's report.